ianzapolsky/ianzapolsky.github.io/_posts/2014-03-14-first-commit.markdown

 author: "ian zapolsky"
 ---

-## Welcome to my redesigned website and blog!
+## Welcome to my website and blog!

 In the past year I've started coding a lot more on my own time and reading a bunch of tech blogs.
 I began devouring the front pages of [Hacker News][hn] and [/r/programming/][pr] almost every day because I love reading about the amazing stuff people are building all over the world with new technologies.